AuthServer

 Validate access tokens and extract user claims.

 Access tokens are RS256 JWTs.
-Validate on the server for each API call.
+Validate on the server for each API call and always require the audience for the API that will process the token.

 if (!bearerToken.StartsWith("Bearer "))